petermarshallio/devrel/users/caretaker.md

-# Operator
+# Caretaker

-I'm a caretaker, expected to keep the system working.
+I keep the system working.
 I have to make sure the tools used meet all non-functional requirements, such as availability, response time, compliance, disaster recovery, and interoperability.

 I'm particularly interested in the architecture of the solution so that I can keep it running against the SLAs and OLAs.